 Enjoy a hands-on cooking class with Peta at her home in the medieval town of Uzès (French Summer 2020)

-I live in the spell-binding medieval town of Uzès, half an hour from Avignon, from mid-April to the end of September, writing, drinking Pastis and eating sun-drenched food.
+I live in the spell-binding medieval town of Uzès, half an hour from Avignon, from May to the end of September, writing, drinking Pastis and eating sun-drenched food.
 The climate is dry and very hot and the land is covered in olive groves and vineyards.
 We have a small farmer's market every Wednesday where the good Languedoc soil is still clinging to the vegetables and a huge market on Saturdays where you can buy anything from a bed to an octopus.
 Our Uzès market has been voted the most beautiful market in the South and the fourth best market in France.

 The fat in which the food of a region is cooked is the greatest shaper of its cuisine and above everything else the olive symbolises the South of France.
 Man and nature are in very close harmony here, the place is swamped in olive oil and wine and as a result the people seem to be jumping out of their skins with joie de vivre.
 The diet is mostly vegetarian with lots of goat cheese, fish, especially salt cod and anchovies as well as artichokes, tomatoes, aubergines, garlic, courgette flowers, fennel, capsicums and spices and herbs like saffron, basil, rosemary, nutmeg and dried orange peel.
 We also have delicious local lamb so you might find me teaching lamb roasted with lavender and mustard.
 The cuisine here is strong flavoured and pungent which comes from the Romans so you will learn dishes like saussoun (anchovy, mint and almond paste), grande aioli, slow roasted tomato tart, pissaladière (onion, anchovy and black olive tart), strawberries in Pastis and pepper and chocolate and almond cake.